joncage/ed-scout/README.md

   * This is due to the way a background watcher looks for changes in the navroute files and (via a local network link) hands over the data to the web service.
 Don't run more than one copy and it'll work fine :-)

 ## Version History

+### 1.2.0 - HUD Colours & Better Journal Support

+* Added detection of the user's HUD colours from the override file `C:\Users\<User>\AppData\Local\Frontier Developments\Elite Dangerous\Options\Graphics\GraphicsConfigurationOverride.xml`.
+* Added colour adjustment to match the HUD colours.
+* Better journal support to present the next-selected target system at the top of the nav route list.

 ### 1.1.0 - More options